Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 \subsubsection{GMC density structure}

-In order to ensure a finite central density in our GMCs, \sigame adopts a Plummer radial density profile \citep[e.g.,][]{gieles06,miettinen09}:
+In order to ensure a finite central density in our GMCs, \sigame adopts a Plummer radial density profile \citep[e.g.,][]{plummer11,whitworth01}:

 where $R_p$ is the so-called Plummer radius, which we set to $R_p=0.1 \Re$.
-The latter allows for a broad range in gas densities throughout the clouds, from $\sim 10^{6}$\,\cmpc in the central parts to a few $10\,\cmpc$ further out.
-The factor $1.36$ in the denominator accounts for the presence of helium in the GMC.
-We test the effects of a steeper GMC density profile on our final results by adopting an exponent of $-7/2$ in eq.\,\ref{equation:plummer-profile} and re-running our simulations.
-Plummer profiles with exponents $-5/2$ and $-7/2$ are shown in Figure \ref{fig:plummer} for a GMC with mass of $10^4$\,\msun and external pressure $10^4\,{\rm K\,cm^{-3}}$.
+The latter allows for a broad range in gas densities throughout the clouds, from $\sim 10^{5}$\,\cmpc in the central parts to a few $10\,\cmpc$ further out.
+Note, eq.\ \ref{equation:plummer-profile} accounts for the presence of helium in the GMC.

+In Section \ref{dif_ISM} we examine the impact on our simulation results if a steeper GMC density profile with an exponent of $-7/2$ is adopted instead of the default $-5/2$ in eq.\ \ref{equation:plummer-profile}.
+This modified Plummer profile, as well as the default profile, are shown in Figure \ref{fig:plummer} for a GMC with mass of $10^4$\,\msun and external pressure $10^4\,{\rm K\,cm^{-3}}$.